mv1742/PUI2018_mv1742/HW11_mv1742/README.md

 Worked with Max, Mark, and Urwa.

 #### Part I
-Max provided this very useful formula: np.where(mta_all<threshhold[1])
+Max Humphreys provided this very useful formula: np.where(mta_all<threshhold[1])
 #### Part II
 I did it by myself